 Over-Watch: a combatant who goes on Over-watch will not fire on his turn, but will shoot at the first enemy who moves during the next enemy turn.
 A combatant can specify that he wishes to shoot at only a particular target if it moves, or will shoot at the first target who shoots instead of moves, but either of these requires a Task Check DT 12, Will, None.
-Gunners on military vehicles of DI-5+ with an automatic weapon can use their Over-Watch for point defense (see below).
+If a combatant is on Over Watch cannot take an Over Watch shot while suppressed.
+Gunners on military vehicles of DI-5+ with an automatic weapon with a Point Defense Module can use their Over-Watch for point defense (see below).

+Suppression:

-Suppression: any shooting weapon with an Ammo use of 3 or better can be used to suppress one or more targets.
-Each of the available "targets" allocated to an enemy causes that enemy 1 disadvantage during its next turn, and if the suppressed enemy tries to move, the suppressing shooter gets an attack on the target as if it were not in cover.
-Suppressing expends twice the normal amount of ammunition.
-Suppression does not affect vehicles.
+- Any shooting weapon with an Ammo use of 3 or better can be used to suppress one or more targets. - Each of the available "targets" allocated to an enemy causes that enemy 1 disadvantage during its next turn. - All targets to be suppressed must be within 3"x3" box, unless the weapon has 8 or more potential targets, then it rises to a 6"x6" box. - If the suppressed enemy tries to move, the suppressing shooter gets an attack on the target as if it were not in cover.
+However, if a suppressed combatant in cover moves directly to a space that is out of line of sight of the suppressor, there is no shot. - If the suppressing shooter takes any sort of marker in the enemy turn while he is suppressing, then the suppression stops. - Suppressing expends twice the normal amount of ammunition. - Suppression does not affect vehicles. - Suppressed targets may not throw offensive grenades.